 OpenIG provides a set of servlet filters that you can use as-is or chained together with other filters to provide complex operations processing on HTTP requests and responses.
 You can also write your own custom filters for legacy or custom applications.
-For more information, see Understanding OpenIG.
+For more information, see the OpenIG documentation.